 - What kind of fertilizer do you use?

 - What is your favorite recipe for this vegetable?

 - Are your products vegan or gluten free?

 The same goes with our amazing makers!
 They sell only what they have made themselves and you can often find them practicing and demonstrating their art at the market.
 Interested in learning about woodworking, throwing pottery or making soap?
 Ask one of our makers!
 They’ll be happy to share a little bit about their craft with you.

-The Kokomo Downtown Farmers’ Market is sponsored by Ivy Tech Community College, St. Joseph Hospital, Howard County, and the City of Kokomo and is in partnership with the Kokomo Downtown Association and the Greater Kokomo Economic Development Alliance.
+The Kokomo Downtown Farmers’ Market is sponsored by St. Vincent Hospital, Howard County Government, Ivy Tech Community College, Community Howard Regional Health, First Farmers Bank and Trust, and the City of Kokomo and is in partnership with the Kokomo Downtown Association and the Greater Kokomo Economic Development Alliance.